-Forty-eight years ago, the Awake! magazine of 22 March 1972 had an article entitled “Millions now living will never be born.”
+Fifty years ago, the Awake! magazine of March 22, 1972, had an article entitled “Millions now living will never be born.”
 This was a thought-provoking title, but many persons will question the title because they say that fetuses in the womb who are removed are not living persons.

 According to Norwegian law, a woman can decide to abort a fetus until the 12th week of her pregnancy.
 In special cases, an abortion can be performed up to the 18th week if a committee of doctors agrees with the woman’s wish.
 At present, one political party has suggested that a woman should be allowed to decide to have an abortion until the 18th week without the consent of a committee of doctors.
 Another political party would extend this right until the 22nd week of the pregnancy.

 The reason why the limit is set to the 22nd week is that doctors say that a fetus that is born from the 23rd week onward may be viable and has the capacity for a meaningful life outside the womb as a human being, albeit with artificial aid.
 But a fetus born before the 23rd week cannot survive long-term outside of the womb even with artificial support, and so is not considered a living being—a person.
 This is the way modern humans define life in connection with an unborn fetus.

 However, the creator of life, Jehovah God, has a different view of life.
 The Awake! magazine of March 18, 1982, page 18, says: